-According to the Ghana Education Service (GES), candidates who just completed the recently concluded BECE will start selecting the SHS they would like to attend from Monday 21st September to Saturday 31st October.
+According to the Ghana Education Service (GES), candidates who just completed the recently concluded BECE will start selecting the SHS they would like to attend.

-Also, following the released of the 2020 BECE results, we’ve decided to enlightened all candidates on everything there is to know about school placement 2020.
+Also, following the release of the 2024 BECE results, we’ve decided to enlighten all candidates on everything there is to know about school placement 2024.

-For candidates, parents, guardians, its important to have a clear understanding of how the SHS school placement works.
+For candidates, parents, and guardians, it’s important to have a clear understanding of how the SHS school placement works.

 Following the release of BECE results by WAEC, the placement process will begin.
 Using the candidate’s aggregate from his or her four core subjects (English, Maths, Integrated Science and Social Studies) plus the two best grades from his or her elective subjects.

 The vacancies declared earlier by each school are then fed into the CSSPS Portal.
 There are three modes by which placement is done under the CSSPS:

 - Automatic Placement